tikv/rfcs/text/2018-10-25-tikv-client-rust.md

 Guidelines](https://rust-lang-nursery.github.io/api-guidelines/), some of which will be enforced by `clippy`.

-## Installation
+### Installation

 To utilize the client programmatically, users will be able to add the `tikv-client` crate to their `Cargo.toml`'s dependencies.
 Then they must use the crate with `use tikv_client;`.
 Unfortunately due to Rust’s naming conventions this inconsistency is in place.

-## Usage
+### Usage

-## Two types of APIs
+#### Two types of APIs

 TiKV provides two types of APIs for developers:
-- The Raw Key-Value API

-    If your application scenario does not need distributed transactions or MVCC (Multi-Version Concurrency Control) and only needs to guarantee the atomicity towards one key, you can use the Raw Key-Value API.
+- *The Raw Key-Value API:* If your application scenario does not need distributed transactions or MVCC (Multi-Version Concurrency Control) and only needs to guarantee the atomicity towards one key, you can use the Raw Key-Value API.

-- The Transactional Key-Value API

-    If your application scenario requires distributed ACID transactions and the atomicity of multiple keys within a transaction, you can use the Transactional Key-Value API.
+- *The Transactional Key-Value API:* If your application scenario requires distributed ACID transactions and the atomicity of multiple keys within a transaction, you can use the Transactional Key-Value API.

 Generally, the Raw Key-Value API has higher throughput and lower latency compared to the Transactional Key-Value API.
 If distributed ACID transactions